Your Perfect Weekend in the Berkshires: Stockbridge, Massachusetts

 Offerings at Lost Lamb Patisserie in Stockbridge.

 Owner Claire Raposo opened Lost Lamb Patisserie in 2019 when she was just 19 years old.
-Today, the patisserie serves classic French pastries with a local flare, as well as locally roasted coffee and specialty drinks.
+Today, the patisserie serves classic French pastries with a local flair, as well as locally roasted coffee and specialty drinks.

 A visit to Lost Lamb is a huge treat!
 We got croissants, macarons for our lovely dog sitter, lattes, and a few sandwiches on homemade baguettes to enjoy later in the day.